Eduardo De Filippo: Theatre

 In the 1970s, De Filippo came to London; in 1972, he performed his famed play Napoli milionaria (The Millions of Naples).
 In 1973, Franco Zeffirelli's production of De Filippo's 1959 play Sabato, domenica e lunedì (translated as Saturday, Sunday, Monday), starring Joan Plowright, Frank Finlay, and Laurence Olivier, was presented at London's National Theatre and won the London drama critics' award.

 On 18 December 1972, he was honoured with the Antonio Feltrinelli Award for his lifelong contribution to theatrical arts.
 De Filippo was praised for his poetic approach and unique way of showing drama through comedy; for breaking the limits of a dialect and opening Neapolitan culture to the world.

 In January 1980, after several years of struggle, he finally opened his drama school in Florence.

 In 1981, for "highest achievements in the arts of theatre and literature", he was named senator for life by the President of the Italian Republic Sandro Pertini.
 In the same year, he was appointed to lead the 1981–82 course of Literature at the Theatre Institute in Rome.

 Cinema

 De Filippo first role in cinema was in Mario Bonnard's Tre uomini in frak.

 In 1950, De Filippo filmed Napoli milionaria (Side Street Story), based on his 1945 play.
 He also starred in De Sica's L'oro di Napoli with Totò and Sophia Loren in 1954.
-In 1964, Vittorio De Sica made Matrimonio all’Italiana (Marriage Italian Style) based on De Filippo's play Filumena Marturano, where Filumena was portrayed by Sophia Loren.
+In 1964, Vittorio De Sica made Matrimonio all'Italiana (Marriage Italian Style) based on De Filippo's play Filumena Marturano, where Filumena was portrayed by Sophia Loren.

 In 1979, Laurence Olivier filmed Filumena with Frank Finlay and Joan Plowright in the lead roles.

-De Filippo was the one to discover the talent of Marina Confalone, in his theatre company she thrived into one of the best Italian actresses of her time.
+De Filippo was the one to discover the talent of Marina Confalone.
+In his theatre company, she thrived into a revered Italian actresses of her time.